ethereum-alarm-clock/ethereum-alarm-clock/docs/transaction_request.rst

 * ``6 => MismatchGasPrice``

-.. method:: TransactionRequest.Executed(uint payment, uint donation, uint measuredGasConsumption)
+.. method:: TransactionRequest.Executed(uint payment, uint fee, uint measuredGasConsumption)

 When a request is successfully executed this event is logged.
 The ``payment`` is the total payment amount that was awarded for execution.
-The ``donation`` is the amount that was awarded to the ``donationBenefactor``.
+The ``fee`` is the amount that was awarded to the ``feeRecipient``.
 The ``measuredGasConsumption`` is the amount of gas that was reimbursed which should always be slightly greater than the actual gas consumption.